 The South Gloucestershire Council website, South Gloucestershire Volunteer Centre Partnership and GOV.UK also provide information on volunteering.

 Milestones Trust offer lots of different opportunities to support users of their service, including sharing your hobbies or interests, befriending, helping people take part in activities, or accompanying individuals on trips.
 No specific skills are needed, just a willingness to bring an added dimension to someone’s life.

 If you love animals, becoming a volunteer for Cinnamon Trust means you will provide peace of mind and practical help for those who need it.
 This can include walking the dog of a housebound owner, or providing a temporary fostering service for pets whose owners face a spell in hospital.

-You may have recognised an opportunity in your local area, and have the skills and energy to do something about it.
 If you would like some advice about how to set up an activity or group, you can contact the following organisations with development workers who can support you.

 - CVS South Gloucestershire: telephone 01454 865205 or email firstname.lastname@example.org

 - Southern Brooks Community Partnerships: telephone 01454 868570 or email email@example.com